SonHaXuan/Android-App-Risk-Estimation/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
-This is the implementation for our article "A Risk Estimation Mechanism for Android Apps based on Hybrid Analysis", which submit at Pervasive and Mobile Computing.
+This is the implementation for our article "A Risk Estimation Mechanism for Android Apps based on Hybrid Analysis".
 This article is the extend version of IEEE-SmartIoT paper (2021) -  https://ieeexplore.ieee.org/abstract/document/9556197/.
 This project is the proof-of-concept for the hybrid analysis, in which the static is re-used our IEEE-SmartIoT paper and the dynamic we consider the network traffic analysis to capture the type of data sharing.
-Let waiting for the final version of the article :) .
 <p align="right">(<a href="#top">back to top</a>)</p>

 ### Prerequisites